enricozb/enricozb.github.io/thoughts_md/random/thought_experiments/thought_experiments_1.md

 to let us go for free, and never have to think about it again.

-Well, I have no idea if exists or not, but given how fallible, gullible, and hopefull humans are, it's probably possible.
+Well, I have no idea if exists or not, but given how fallible, gullible, and hopeful humans are, it's probably possible.